ryqndev/learn-ryqn-dev/src/content/article/starting-out-with-react/README.md

 This is called reactive and declarative programming because we simply say what value should change and let React take care of displaying this change to end-users; this concept is what makes React such a powerful tool for web developers.
 We no longer need to worry about *how* to make it work, it just works.

+If you take away one thing from this, it's that when you write React, you're only responsible for transforming the data into visual HTML elements.
+React will take care of the "which" things to update and the "when".
+I will admit though, in this simple example, it's hard to see exactly why it's easier to write but we can try:

 ## More advanced use case
 **tl;dr for this section** it's very difficult to keep our data in memory in sync with the same data we display in the browser if we do it manually (i.e. without a library like React).

 That example was to show how it worked, but let's see how this helps us in *actual* production code.
-I want you to imagine how an app like Twitter or Facebook can benefit from this.
+I want you to imagine how a large app like Twitter or Facebook can benefit from this.

 Imagine we were writing something that resembled Facebook's news feed.
 When we fetch data from our database, they'll give us an array of post data like this: